zacode11/political-issue-search/README.md

 As long as the user has downloaded all the necessary files and installed all the prerequisite libraries, the environment should be all set up!

 #### config.toml
-Note: To rank the relevance of different documents for a given query, this project uses BM25 with the unigram language model.
-If the user wishes to use a different language model, such as a bigram model for example, they can do so by editing the [config.toml](https://github.com/zacode11/political-issue-search/blob/master/config.toml) file.
+Note: To rank the relevance of different documents for a given query, this project uses BM25 with the unigram analyzer.
+If the user wishes to use a different analyzer, such as a bigram for example, they can do so by editing the [config.toml](https://github.com/zacode11/political-issue-search/blob/master/config.toml) file.
 The following section can be altered to make such a change.
 ```toml
 [[analyzers]]
 method = "ngram-word"